Quantum tricriticality of incommensurate phase induced by quantum domain walls in frustrated Ising magnetism: Clock phase

 \section{Clock phase}

-Recently there have been some experimental and numerical studies on the isotropic Ising model with NNN interaction \cite{Li_2020,shen_2019,wei_2020}.
-Without the external magnetic field, the ground state is found to be clock phase.
-Meanwhile, the numerical simulation discovers an excitation mode, which is identified as ``roton''.
-Based on the effective field theory \cite{TIM_Y1, TIM_Y2} and the renormalization group \cite{TIM_RG1, TIM_RG2}, the thermal phase transition from the clock phase to the Kosterlitz-Thouless phase should be Berezinskii-Kosterlitz-Thouless (BKT) type.
-On the other hand, the Kosterlitz-Thouless phase will undergo a second BKT phase transition to the paramagnetic phase by increasing the temperature, and the excitation mode is vortex-antivortex pair which breaks the triangle-rule.
-To detect the different modes of clock phase, at last, we turn to study the isotropic case $J_x=J$ of Hamiltonian Eq. \ref{H_nnn}.
+Recently, there have been some experimental and numerical studies on the isotropic TFIM with NNN interaction \cite{Li_2020,shen_2019,wei_2020}.
+Without the longitudinal magnetic field, the ground state is found to be the antiferromagnetic clock phase.
+Meanwhile, the numerical simulation discovers an excitation mode, which is identified as `roton'.
+Based on the effective field theory \cite{TIM_Y1, TIM_Y2} and the renormalization group \cite{TIM_RG1, TIM_RG2}, the thermal phase transition from the clock phase to the Kosterlitz-Thouless phase should be of the Berezinskii-Kosterlitz-Thouless (BKT) type.
+On the other hand, the Kosterlitz-Thouless phase will undergo an another BKT phase transition to the paramagnetic phase as increasing temperatures, and this transition is driven by proliferation of vortices which is dual to spinons that break the triangle-rule.
+Here we turn to the isotropic case $J_x=J$ of Hamiltonian Eq. \eqref{H_nnn}.

-For small $h/J$, the effective theory of DW can still work well \cite{TIM_Y1, TIM_Y2}.
-In Fig. \ref{fig9}, the energy--NNN interaction relation at $h/J=0.2$ shows a sharp wedge between stripe and clock phase.
-All the states with DW density other than $0$ and $2/3$ are higher-lying and excited states.
-Along the isotropic line $J_x/J=1$ (dash line in Fig. \ref{fig1}), the DW induced incommensurate phase is locked to a commensurate point and takes the form of clock phase.
-The DW density $\rho_{\mathrm{DW}}=2/3$ doesn't change until crossing the first-order transition point and entering the stripe phase.

-The characteristics of the spectrum (Fig. \ref{fig10}(a)) of the incommensurate phase still pertain in the clock phase.
-A low-lying DW mode is distinct.
-Along the $\Gamma$M line, the excitation takes the form of effective kink-antikink, and its continuous spectrum conforms well with that of spin-$1/2$ XY chain.
-Along the $\Gamma$KM line, the excitation corresponds to the interaction between DWs.
-The average DW interval is $l_x=3/2$, so that the static peak of the structure factor locates at $q_x=2\pi/l_x=4\pi/3$, which agrees well with the numerical results.

-However, this mode has never been observed either in experimental or theoretical works.
-This is because effective transverse field $h$ in actual materials is much higher than the region in which we can observe the DW mode.
-Thus, we increase the transverse field from $h=0.2$ to $h=0.5$, which is close to the experimental values shown in Fig. \ref{fig10}.
-The low-lying DW mode split into two branches at $h\ge 0.2$, and the weight gradually transfers from the lower branch to the higher branch at $h\ge 0.35$.
-This is because when $h$ becomes larger, the higher-order perturbations in constructing our effective model become prominent, and they may deform the spectrum of effective DW Hamiltonian.
-Meanwhile, the energy of DW mode becomes higher as $h$ increases, and the DW mode gradually merges with the higher-lying mode when $h$ and $J$ reaches the same magnitude.

-The higher-lying mode corresponds to the excitations that break the triangle-rule.
-In the representation of DWs, such excitation corresponds to confined ends of the DWs.
-Those confined ends cost great energy when $h\ll J'$.
-As $h$ increases into the same magnitude of $J$, the energy costs of creating and annihilating a pair of DWs is no longer much higher than the cost of deforming a DW.
-Hence, these two modes couple together, resulting in the merge shown in the spectrum.